mmolimar/kafka-connect-fs/README.md

 1. The connector name.
 2. The class containing the connector.
 3. The number of tasks the connector is allowed to start.
 4. Comma-separated URIs of the FS(s).
+They can be URIs pointing directly to a file in the FS.
 5. Topic in which copy data to.
 6. Policy class to apply.
 7. Flag to activate traversed recursion in subdirectories when listing files.